Skip to Main Content

 • March-April: adult males begin to search for mates

-• April-May: mating occurs over ~2-week period
+• April-June: mating occurs over ~2-week period

-• Induces egg ovulation in females
+• Likely induces egg ovulation in females

 • Implantation of embryo delayed until autumn